SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *getConfigurationValue(configuration :: ConfigurationMap, section :: String, key :: String, default := false)
 Returns the value defined for the given key or the *default*, if no such key has been defined.

+#### *setConfigurationValue(configuration :: ConfigurationMap, section :: String, key :: String, value)*
+Stores the given value for the given key in the configuration map.
+The value must be convertible to a String representation.

 #### *getConfigurationSectionValues(configuration :: ConfigurationMap, section :: String, default := false)*
 Retrieves all key / value pairs for a given section as a map.
 Returns *default*, if the section does not exist.

+#### *setConfigurationValues(configuration, otherConfiguration)*
+This function takes all key / value pairs from all sections in *otherConfiguration* and copies them to *configuration*.

-#### *setConfigurationValue(configuration :: ConfigurationMap, section :: String, key :: String, value)*
+#### *setConfigurationSectionValues(configuration :: ConfigurationMap, section :: String, values :: Object)*
-Stores the given value for the given key in the configuration map.
-The value must be convertible to a String representation.
+Stores all the key / value pairs in the configuration map under the given section.

 #### *removeConfigurationValue(configuration :: ConfigurationMao, section :: String, key :: String)*
 Removes the given key and its value from the configuration map.